exacti/phacil-framework/README.md

    $variable = $this->db->query("SELECT * FROM mundo");
    ```

-   Withou SQL Cache (if enabled):
+   Without SQL Cache (if enabled):
    ```php
    $variable = $this->db->query("SELECT * FROM mundo", false);
    ```
 Escape values to more security (no SQL injection issue):
  `$this->db->escape($value)`

-To get this rows:
+To get these rows:
  `$variable->rows`;

  Get one row: `$variable->row`;